 Students will learn the inner-workings of the United Nations by participating in this club.
 During the first semester, students meet and discuss important world events.
 During the second semester, students prepare to participate in the Model UN Conferences in New York.
 Marist is assigned a country to represent, with students being assigned to specific committees.
 Besides discussing world events, the club will watch movies, attend lectures at local colleges and visit cultural centers.

 National Honor Society

-Moderator: Ms. Colleen Pochyly and Ms. Mary Cozzie
+Moderator: Ms. Meg Scanlon and Ms. Kathleen McArdle

 The National Honor Society is a nationwide organization open to juniors and seniors.
 Students are elected on the basis of their achievement in the areas of scholarship, leadership, character and service.
 The NHS sponsors a number of projects each year for the benefit of the school community.

 Polish Club seeks to explore Polish culture and build relationships among students who have any connection to or interest in Poland.

 Marist Iron Hawks are focused on developing strength via training specific to the sport of powerlifting.
 The three events used to judge an individual's strength are squat, bench press, and deadlift.
 The team is supportive of lifters at all levels of ability and participation, both male and female.
 The Iron Hawks are a service based club that uses lifting to bring people together and to help the community around us.